txlog/agent/man/txlog.1.md

 : Compile transaction info

 **mcp**
-: MCP (Model Context Protocol) server commands
+: MCP (Model Context Protocol) server commands.
+Requires server version 1.19.0 or higher.

 **mcp serve**
 : Start the MCP server to expose txlog data to LLMs.
 Supports stdio mode (default, for Claude Desktop) and SSE mode for web-based clients.
 Use `--transport stdio` or `--transport sse --port 3000`.
+The server version is validated on startup.

 **help**
 : You know what this option does